 - Two-handed Backhand Grip

 In the continental grip, your index knuckle is on the bevel 2 (for a right-handed player).
 The “V” formed between the index finger and the thumb is at 11 o’clock.
-This is also known as hammer grip because this grip looks like that you would hold the tennis racket like a hammer.
+This is also known as a hammer grip because this grip looks like you would hold the tennis racket like a hammer.

 The continental grip is mainly used to serve, volley, and smash the overhead balls.
-For a beginner, it is an ideal way to start with this grip as it places the racket in the neutral position that can also be used for forehand and backhand shots.
+For a beginner, it is an ideal way to start with this grip as it places the racket in a neutral position that can also be used for forehand and backhand shots.
 This grip allows one-handed backhand shots.

 It is hard to generate topspin with the continental grip.